OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
   - ISO/iEC 42001 B.7.4 briefly covers data quality for AI.
 Gap: idem as 5259
-  - Not further covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+  - Not further covered yet in ISO/IEC standards.
 TODO: covered anywhere else?

 - **#TRAINDATADISTORTION** (development-time datascience) - TODO: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)